 Stability Ball Hamstring Curl

 Be prepared for hamstring cramps.
-Hamstring curls, especially when done with a stability ball, are tough, but they are effective.
+Hamstring curls, especially when done with a stability ball, are tough, but they are effective for sculpting toned hamstrings.
 Lie on the floor on your back with your feet on top of the stability ball.
 Aim to have your ankles on top of the ball when your legs are extended.
 This is the start position.
 Raise your hips off the floor with your weight resting in your shoulder blades and feet.
 Bend the knees and pull the ball as close to your butt as possible.
 Pause briefly and return to the starting position.

 Single-Leg Dumbbell Deadlift

-The single-leg dumbbell deadlift is an excellent hamstring exercises that also works your core and improves your balance.
+The single-leg dumbbell deadlift is one of our favorite hamstring exercises for women that also works your core and improves your balance.
 There are several alternatives to this exercises.
 If your balance is not good and the single-leg deadlift is new to you, start by placing the weight in your left hand.
 Stand on your left leg.
 Keep your knee slightly bent and bend at the hip.
 Extend you right leg behind you and lower the dumbbell towards the ground until you are parallel to the floor.
 For a more challenging alternative, hold the weight in your left hand and stand on your right leg.
 Having the weight on the same side as the leg going back will challenge your balance.

 Kettlebell swings work the whole body including the cardiovascular system.
 You get a lot of bang for your buck with this exercises.
 While kettlebell swings don’t specifically target the hamstrings, they still work the hamstrings when done correctly.
 Make sure you really “snap” your hips at the top of the swing and focus on speed.
-It’s good to go heavy on this exercises.
+It’s good to go heavy when doing these good hamstrings workouts.

 Start by doing two sets of 8-10 repetitions of each exercises twice a week.
 As your progress, you can build up to four to six reps.